p9malino26/zen-cms/docs/work.md

 from the Work; the Worker Pool persists the Work Results on disk, and when the task is finished passes them up to the Scheduler; it waits for the scheduler to become available and accept the Work Results before disposing of them.

+Another aspect of a robust system is process isolation - ie the ability to terminate a broken or long running process and reclaim every resource, without affecting the main process.
+To do this, you can optionally choose to run the Work inside a Worker which is in its own
+NodeJS process, which means that the NodeJS process can be terminated safely and cleanly via the operating system

+As a further level of isolation, you can also chose to run the NodeJS process inside a Docker Container - this has the advantage that your
+NodeJS process can start applications and have isolation for not just the one JavaScript process.
+The most typical example of this is to run headless Chromium inside the Docker Container as well as the NodeJS process.

 ## Chromium

 A common use case for scheduling a piece of Work is because it needs to use headless Chromium, eg so that it can render a web page as a PDF